zillionare/cfg4py/docs/usage.rst

 Step 4.
 ~~~~~~~~
-Before starting run your application, you should set __cfg4py_server_role__ to any of [DEV,TEST,PRODUCTION].
-You can
-run the following command to get the help:
+Before starting run your application, you should set __cfg4py_server_role__ to any of [DEV,TEST,PRODUCTION] (since 0.9.0, required only if you specified as `strict` mode).
+You can run the following command to get the help:

 .. code-block:: bash